 I enter the sacred space of silence time and again to regain my spiritual bearings.
-Without the silence, I lose intimacy and contact with God’s presence in the hectic pace of life.
+Without silence, I lose intimacy and contact with God’s presence in the hectic pace of life.
 The silence beckons me back to the first day, where I discovered the awareness of God’s love and forgiveness.
-When I see my true self, the more I realize the habits of my heart push God aside, and those I love away from me.
+When I see my true self, the more I realize the habits of my heart push God aside and those I love away from me.
 The silence helps me be honest with my fears and the need for self-preservation and control.

 Let me seek the sacred space of silence continually.

 For in the day of trouble he will keep me safe in his dwelling; he will hide me in the shelter of his sacred tent and set me high upon a rock.
 Psalm 27:5 NIV

 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 Mathew 6:6 NIV

 Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.
 Mark 1:35 NIV